scadoshi/halo_custom_field_builder/README.md

 # halo custom field builder

-CLI tool for bulk creation of custom fields in Halo PSA using CSV input. built with Rust.
+CLI tool for bulk creation of custom fields in Halo using CSV input. built with Rust.

 ## features